ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 A Nil UUID value can be useful to communicate the absence of any other UUID value in situations that otherwise require or use a 128 bit UUID.
 A Nil UUID can express the concept "no such value here".
 Thus it is reserved for such use as needed for implementation-specific situations.

+Note that the Nil UUID value falls within the range of the Apollo NCS variant as per the first row of {{table1}} rather than the variant defined by this document.

 ## Max UUID {#maxuuid}

 The Max UUID is a special form of UUID that is specified to have all 128 bits